 When speaking about filtering HTTPS traffic, it is critical to point out that this is difficult to do regardless of the method used.
 HTTPS is secured traffic so, inherently, it should be difficult to filter.
 With that said, there are many use cases that require it such as schools for CIPA compliance or businesses with the need to curtail the usage of non-productive applications and services.

-NOTE: If you've already determined that you need to utilize SSL Inspector to filter your traffic, click here for the instructions for doing so.
+If you've already determined that you need to use SSL Inspector to filter your traffic, click here for the instructions for doing so.

 Identifying Your Use Case